anuragM-bitsp/VendorConnect/README.md

 Time Efficiency: 60% reduction in sourcing time Quality Improvement: Better products through transparency Economic Empowerment: Leveling the playing field
-🌟 Future Roadmap & Vision (14-15 minutes)
+🌟 Future Roadmap & Vision
 "This is just the beginning of our journey to transform India's informal economy!"

 Phase 1 Expansion: